Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 To continue learning and making progress, I researched the top 10 graduate universities, applied to UCLA, was accepted, and began working on my Masters Degree in Business Administration as I returned to estimating and managing portfolios of projects.
 I was bored.

 The logical next step was to take on running a company, and the board encouraged me to hang in there and wait.
-The CEO of company told me he probably had another 5 or 10 years remaining before retirement, and had been saying that for a few years.
-A mentor advised me that often people in those positions of luxury and power say they "probably have 5 to 10 years remaining", they are still there in 20.
-While a very easy and secure path towards life as multi-millionaire, it would have violated my System of Values on multiple levels, and therefore Betrayed the Spirit within.
+The CEO of company told me he probably had another 5 or 10 years remaining before retirement.
+While a very easy and secure path towards life in the 1%, it would have violated my System of Values on multiple levels, and therefore Betrayed the Spirit within.

-So, I left and started a competing company from scratch.
+So, I left and started a company from scratch.

 It is an amazing thing to sit in one's living room, without a computer, without a Contractor's License, and ponder how to build a Company that is capable of building teams and projects.
 It is kind of like imagining and building a project, but at a higher level of abstraction, because instead of building a given portfolio of projects, you now have to build a Culture and System capable of organizing the surrounding world and successfully building an unspecified set of projects indefinitely into the Future.

 The Project Manager who had hired me, now Chief Estimator and on the board of directors, joined me.
 Our partnership lasted two years before we separated into two different companies.
 It was difficult to separate, however I am so thankful we did so that he and his family did not have to endure the journey through hell that followed.

 The company was was reasonably successful, rapidly growing into one of the largest non-union contractors in the hyper-competitive and union-dominated heavy civil industry of Southern California.
 We won $130 Million of work of so in our first few years in business.
-Had we applied for awards, it would likely have been one of the fastest growing privately funded, solely owned ventures at the time.
+Had we applied for awards, it would likely have been among the fastest growing privately funded, solely owned ventures at the time.

-I acquired a couple other companies and began to learn how to (and how not to) assemble portfolios of companies, executing portfolios of projects.
+I acquired a couple other companies and began to learn how to (and how not to) assemble portfolios of companies capable of executing portfolios of projects.

-We began to solve larger challenges with more at stake, gaining recognition and earning favor and awards at higher levels up to the California State Senate and the California State Assembly, which if it were a country, would be the 5th largest economy in the world.
+We began to solve larger challenges with more at stake, gaining formal recognition and earning favor at higher levels up to the California State Senate and the California State Assembly.

 By 2019, after 5 years in business, we had won around $40 million of work two years in a row as we reinvested everything into building the systems and infrastructure for expansion.
 We expanded our bonding capacity out towards $100 Million in preparation, and were ready to begin scaling up.